≡ Menu

 Early on…

-Bouvier’s were used to pull butcher carts, drive cattle and do just about any other imaginable job around the farm.
-All while being strong, steadfast and never filing a complaint.
-As a result, the Bouvier’s work ethic made him a very highly respected dog throughout Belgium and a beloved breed for many centuries.
+Bouviers were used to pull butcher carts, drive cattle, and do almost any other imaginable job around the farm.
+All while being robust, steadfast, and never filing a complaint.
+As a result, Bouvier’s work ethic made him a highly respected dog throughout Belgium and a beloved breed for many centuries.

-The Bouvier des Flaunders was first “officially” brought to the United States in the early 1920’s where it quickly became a favorite by some, which encouraged the American Kennel Club (AKC) to quickly recognize the breed in 1929.
-Since then, the breed has thrived in the USA.
+The Bouvier des Flanders was first “officially” brought to the United States in the early 11920s, where it quickly became a favorite by some, encouraging the American Kennel Club (AKC) to recognize the breed in 1929.
+Since then, the species has thrived in the USA.
 There is even an American Bouvier des Flandres Club.

 Bouvier des Flandres Grooming

-Like any other dog that has a “beard”, you’ll want to be sure and clear his beard every time after he has a meal, otherwise he can look totally gross.
-And… make sure that his ears and teeth are clean – this is very important.
+Additionally, like any other dog with a “read,” you’ll want to be sure and clear his beard every time after he has a meal.
+Otherwise, he can look gross.
+And make sure his ears and teeth are clean – this is very important.

 The good news…

-Is that these dogs are very smart and look for the approval of their owners which generally makes them good students.
-The bad news is that it’s going to take the “right” owner to insure that they get the training that they need and makes sure that their training is consistent for the first few years of life!
+These dogs are brilliant and look for the approval of their owners, which generally makes them good students.
+The bad news is that it will take the “right” owner to ensure they get the training they need and that their training is consistent for the first few years of life!
+Otherwise, what you’re going to have on your hands is a huge dog that can be pretty destructive simply due to its size and nature, which is a perfect combination for creating a heartbroken dog owner.

 When trained properly…

 The Bouvier des Flandres can be a perfect family dog.
-One that completely devoted to his family.
-He loves children and is very docile and protective around them (provided he has been trained and socialized early).
-The only thing he hates is being ignored, which means that he will hate being left in a yard all by himself all day long.
+Ne is wholly devoted to his family. e loves children and is very docile and protective around them (provided he has been trained and socialized early).
+He only hates being ignored, which means he hates being left in a yard all day.

 Lastly…

-It really doesn’t matter how well you train your Bouvier des Flandres if you don’t provide him or her with plenty of opportunity to run and play.
+It doesn’t matter how well you train your Bouvier des Flandres if you don’t give them plenty of opportunity to run and play.
 These dogs will need a ton of exercise.
-And if they don’t get it from you in the form of walks or play time, they WILL get it somewhere else.
-Probably in a way that you weren’t expecting or hoping for.
+And if they don’t get it from you in the form of walks or play time, they WILL get it somewhere else, probably in a way you weren’t expecting or hoping for.

-If you don’t feel that you’re going to be able to live up to this dogs exercise requirements or don’t feel that you’ll be able to live up to your training and obedience training requirements, do yourself a favor and look at possibly adopting a different type of dog, one that may be a better fit for you.
+This is why if you do feel that you are going to be able to live up to this dog’s exercise requirements or do feel that you can live up to your training and obedience training requirements, do yourself a favor and look at possibly adopting a different type of dog, one that may be a better fit for you.

-The breed will still be at risk for many common aliments that affect just about any large dog breed including conditions such as:
+Fortunately, even though this dog breed was created” shortly af” after WWI, Bouvier is the healthiest dog out there.
+Hat said, however, the species will still be at risk for many common ailments that affect just about any large dog breed, including conditions such as:

-The cost of anyone of these treatment can vary from $500 to $6,500 depending on the severity of the situation.
-And if you’re saying to yourself right about now…
+The cost of any of these treatments can vary from $500 to $6,500, depending on the severity of the situation.
+And if you’re saying to yourself about now…

-We here at IndulgeYourPet will typically encourage anyone that is currently considering purchasing a new puppy or adopting a rescue dog to also consider purchasing a pet insurance policy as well.
+Yo,” are not that’s. hi” is why we here at IndulgeYourPet typically encourage anyone considering purchasing a new puppy or adopting a rescue dog to consider purchasing a pet insurance policy.

 No, probably not.
-But until you fully understand what these types of policies will and won’t cover and just how much they would cost you, how will you be able to know if getting one might not be the “right” choice for you.
+But until you fully understand what these policies will and won’t cover and won’t they would cost you, how will you know if getting one might not be the “right” choice for you?”

-For more information about who we feel currently offers the “best” pet insurance policies in the industry right now, we would encourage you to take a look at our article: Best Pet Insurance Companies.
+For “more information about who we feel currently offers the “best” pet insurance license in the industry, we encourage you to look at our article: Best Pet Insurance Companies.

 { 0 comments… add one }